yozw/dbe/distance-matrix/nasty/README.md

 tz | 6 8 | 4 5 6 | 1 2 3 | 2 1 0
 ```

-This matrix has 10 lines and no might pair.
+This "metric space" corresponding to this matrix has 10 lines and no mighty pair.